gmpis/twitch_notifications/README.md

 To debug eventsub webhooks you can use:
 - the webhook_management script: `python3 webhook_management.py`
 - the twitch-cli:
-  - to test registration verification: `./twitch event verify-subscription streamup --forward-address https://......./eventsub/name/`
+  - to test registration verification: `./twitch event verify-subscription streamup --forward-address https://......./eventsub/name/ --secret secretstrhere`
-  - to test notifications : `./twitch event trigger streamup --forward-address https://......./eventsub/name/`
+  - to test notifications : `./twitch event trigger streamup --forward-address https://......./eventsub/name/ --secret secretstrhere`
   - event types to test: `streamup`, `streamdown`, `raid`

-Note: *twitch-cli is not available on apt yet, must be cloned from the official Github repo:``*
+Note: *twitch-cli is not available on apt yet, must be cloned from the official Github repo: `/twitchdev/twitch-cli`*

 ## TODO